 The facility welcomes investigators from universities, government agencies, and industry who are prepared to perform breakthrough research in climate, materials, alternative energy sources and energy storage, chemistry, nuclear physics, astrophysics, quantum mechanics, and the gamut of scientific inquiry.

 Companies can access Titan through the Accelerating Competitiveness through Computational Excellence (ACCEL) program.
 ACCEL is helping start-up companies to Fortune 500 giants supercharge their competitiveness through access to world class computational resources and expertise not available elsewhere.
 These firms are gaining hands-on experience applying advanced computational tools to their problems and realizing bottom line business benefits.
 There are three pathways to apply for time on ORNL’s Titan:

 - Director’s Discretionary Allocation: for high impact science and engineering problems that exceed a company’s internal computing capabilities; scaling, and application performance to maximize productivity on OLCF resources.

 - ASCR Leadership Computing Challenge (ALCC): Larger high-risk, high-payoff simulations that are directly related to the DOE mission (such as advancing energy efficiency), and for broadening the community of researchers capable of using leadership computing resources.

 - INCITE: Computationally intensive, large-scale research projects pursuing transformational advances in science and engineering through the use of a substantial allocation of computer time and data storage or that require the unique leadership-class architectural infrastructure.

 Additionally, users may work with the OLCF through a standard CRADA or “Work for Others” contract.

-For more information on ACCEL see: https://www.olcf.ornl.gov/about-olcf/accel/ or contact:
+For more information, please visit the ACCEL website or contact: